pubnub/react-chat-components/lib/README.md

 ## Usage

-1. Import PubNub, PubNub React Provider and the components
+1. Import PubNub, PubNub React Provider and the components:

 ```js
 import PubNub from "pubnub";